Frances Parthenope Verney: Public view and relationship with her sister

 According to authors and historians looking into Florence's life and historians/authors looking into Parthenope, as children Parthenope and Florence were not very close and often fought.
 One author claims that Florence's intellectual abilities and the lack of Parthenope's created a divide between the two sisters, and often left Parthenope in the shadow of Florence.
 More often than not during childhood and into adulthood, "Florence would become so wrapped up in her own projects that she was unresponsive to the feelings of others, especially her older sister's."
-Something seemed to change however because as teenagers Parthenope and Florence were said to have grown closer and even considered to be “close chums.”
-These teenage years were so good between Florence and Parthenope that Parthenope "savored her teenage years...[and] as an adult...looked back with almost savage nostalgia on those days when she and her sister were so close."
+As teenagers Parthenope and Florence were said to have grown closer and even considered to be “close chums”.
+These teenage years were so good between Florence and Parthenope that Parthenope "savoured her teenage years ... [and] as an adult ... looked back with almost savage nostalgia on those days when she and her sister were so close."

 Historians and authors have disagreed on the nature of Parthenope's feelings towards her sister, especially regarding her sisters’ uncommon and semi-revolutionary career as a nurse.
-In the time period Parthenope had grown up in, "nurses were said to be immoral and disorderly," and among those within the status range she was raised, "the upper classes firmly believed that hospital nursing was the choice of only the desperate and the religious," therefore it wasn't a profession too fondly looked upon for an upper-class women to have.
-The Authors writing on the life of Florence Nightingale and her family have claimed that Parthenope was at first opposed to her sister becoming a nurse, perhaps because of embarrassment, but also maybe because of her deep attachment to her younger sister.
-One author claims that it isn't until "we realize how close the two sisters were before 1849, how much they relied upon each other, can we understand Parthenope's extravagant grief and bitter resentment when her sister later tried to leave home."
+In the period Parthenope had grown up in, "nurses were said to be immoral and disorderly" and "the upper classes firmly believed that hospital nursing was the choice of only the desperate and the religious", therefore it was not a profession fondly looked upon for an upper-class women to have.
+Authors writing on the life of Florence Nightingale and her family have claimed that Parthenope was at first opposed to her sister becoming a nurse, perhaps because of embarrassment, but maybe because of her deep attachment to her younger sister.
+One author claims that it is not until "we realize how close the two sisters were before 1849, how much they relied upon each other, can we understand Parthenope's extravagant grief and bitter resentment when her sister later tried to leave home."

 Eventually, Florence left home and rarely returned until she fell sick after the Crimean War.
-In the years following Parthenope and Florence's relationship didn't thrive, especially around the time of their mothers death in 1880, when it was said that, "each sister knew exactly what to do to enrage and upset the other."
-Eventually however, "Florence grew fonder of her sister" as she aged.
+In the years following Parthenope and Florence's relationship did not thrive, especially around the time of their mother's death in 1880, when it was said that, "each sister knew exactly what to do to enrage and upset the other".
+However, "Florence grew fonder of her sister" as she aged.
 Florence was an enthusiastic supporter of her sister's writing career and even went so far as to take upon herself the coordination of the care Parthenope needed towards the end of her life.